Olevi-id/ip-idp-documentation/_pages/a-general/3-authenticationMethods.md

 ### Further details

 As with other modules, further details of the module implementation can be found in integration manual.
 However, again, those aspects should rarely be taken in own hands, but leave them to an expericed IAM-specialist.
-We strongly suggest in acquiring the module as SaaS, however, it is available as a library as well.
+We strongly suggest in acquiring the module as MSP, however, it is available as a library as well.